chengvt/mp3_player_comparison/index.md

 ---

 ## How to use
-Head to ... to see the product chart.
+Head to this [shiny application](https://chengvt.shinyapps.io/mp3_player_comparison/) to see the product chart.

 ---